ology/Nutrients-DB/Readme.md

   > sudo cpan Plack

-Then run the psgi app with a webserver like this:
+Then run the psgi app with your webserver like this:

   > plackup bin/app.psgi